FAQ 1: ON WHAT BASIS DOES SERVE 6.8 CHOOSE WHOM THEY WILL SERVE

 We want to serve people in need.
 Prayerfully, we are open to each individual and family who comes seeking our help.
 Some people who initially seek help from us may choose to refuse our help at some point in the process.
-Those who do not find that what we offer is what they desire will be treated with love and respect.
+Those who find what we offer is not what they desire will be treated with love and respect.

 We are aware that some people may reject us simply because we are Christians.
 Their previous bad experience with pushy, hypocritical, judgmental church-goers may have caused them to “profile” all Christians in the same negative terms.
 While that is sad, it is understandable and forgivable.
 We will lovingly respect and release people to their own life-choices.
 If they change their minds, they are welcome to apply for help again.
 The door is always open to honest seekers.

 The neediest in our community do have alternative care-giving agencies in Fort Collins.
-That is why we so appreciate the other care-providers in our city to whom they may apply for assistance.
-We do not, nor will be ever, force our beliefs on an unwilling guest.
+That is why we greatly appreciate the other care-providers in our city to whom they may apply for assistance.
+We do not, nor will we ever, force our beliefs on an unwilling guest.

 Let’s be clear: SERVE 6.8 is a patently Christian organization, functioning under our biblical mandates.
 We offer services under the care of Christian ministers and ministries.

-SERVE 6.8 is a religious organization with a mission, with compassion, yet with limited resources.
-Our service is freely offered within those limits, yet we are not a welfare program, and not to be viewed as an “entitlement.”
+SERVE 6.8 is a religious organization with a mission and compassion, yet with limited resources.
+Our service is freely offered within those limits, yet we are not a welfare program, and are not to be viewed as an “entitlement.”
 We are not obligated to serve everyone.
 And we may decline to serve anyone.
 We offer service freely as time, personnel, and resources permit within the guidelines of our biblical mission.